dropbox/stone/doc/evolve_spec.rst

         * Similar to the above, if a tag changes, the old receiver's handler code will break.
     * Changing any of the types of a route description to an incompatible one.
-        * When changing a request, response, or error data type for a route, you should think about it as applying a series of operations to convert the old data type to the new one.
+        * When changing an arg, result, or error data type for a route, you should think about it as applying a series of operations to convert the old data type to the new one.
         * The change in data type is backwards incompatible if any operation is backwards incompatible.